wichmann-lab/python-psignifit/docs/examples/advanced-options.md

 Then we pool together a maximum of poolMaxLength trials, which are separated by a maximum of poolMaxGap trials of other stimulus levels.
 If you want you may specify a tolerance in stimulus level to pool trials, but by default we only pool trials with exactly the same stimulus level.
+For more detail, see the page on [Pooling](pooling_utilities).

 ```{note}
 In contrast to the matlab implementation, python-psignifit does not pool implicitly.
 Instead a warning is printed, if pooling might be useful.